c-art/videntity.de/_posts/2007-09-21-vorratsdatenspeicherung-only-the-knowing-are-frightend-of-it.md

 tags: []
 comments: []
 ---
-<p>Not only Germany, many other governments go on fighting against terrorism by trimming peoples rights.
-Another video found on <a href="http://blog.handtwerk.de/2007/06/21/die-tagliche-portion-paranoia/">arnes handtwerk</a> gives some pictures about the danger.</p>
+Not only Germany, many other governments go on fighting against terrorism by trimming peoples rights.
+Another video found on [arnes handtwerk](http://blog.handtwerk.de/2007/06/21/die-tagliche-portion-paranoia) gives some pictures about the danger.

-<p>Who will do something against the <a href="http://www.vorratsdatenspeicherung.de">phantom menace</a> visits the <a href="http://www.vorratsdatenspeicherung.de/content/view/125/116/lang,de/">demonstration this weekend in Berlin</a>.</p>
+Who will do something against the [phantom menace](http://www.vorratsdatenspeicherung.de) visits the [demonstration this weekend in Berlin](http://www.vorratsdatenspeicherung.de/content/view/125/116/lang,de/).